quickwit-oss/quickwit/docs/reference/cli.md

 ### Help

-`quickwit` or `quickwit help` displays the list of available commands.
+`quickwit` or `quickwit --help` displays the list of available commands.

-`quickwit help <command name>` displays the documentation for the command and a usage example.
+`quickwit <command name>` displays the documentation for the command and a usage example.

 #### Note on telemetry
 Quickwit collects some [anonymous usage data](telemetry.md), you can disable it.
 When it's enabled you will see this
 output:
 ```
-quickwit help
+quickwit
-Quickwit 0.1.0
+Quickwit 0.1.0 (commit-hash: 98de4ce)

-Quickwit, Inc. <hello@quickwit.io>
+Index your dataset on object storage & making it searchable from the command line.
-Indexing your large dataset on object storage & making it searchable from the command line.
+  Find more information at https://quickwit.io/docs

-Telemetry enabled
+Telemetry: enabled

 [...]
 ```